Understand how donors can cover third-party transaction fees

 That said, transaction fees typically have up to two components:

-- a variable fee, calculated as a percentage of the total donation amount (0.8% to 3.5%, depending on the method of payment and/or type of card)
+- a variable fee, calculated as a percentage of the total donation amount (0.8% to 3.5%, depending on the method of payment and/or type of card and whether the donation is recurring)

 - a fixed fee of zero to $0.30, depending on the method of payment and/or type of card.